grz0zrg/ARM-ForthLite/README.md

 Forth source filepath (`@.fsprog`) is fixed for now, this file is expected to be placed along with `armflite` binary when `riscos/!run.feb` Obey script is used.

-`riscos/fsprog` is a Forth source example that assemble a [64 bytes ARMv2 program](https://www.onirom.fr/wiki/codegolf/archismall/) and dump it as a runnable `out,ff8` file.
+`riscos/fsprog` is a Forth source example that assemble a [64 bytes ARMv2 program](https://www.onirom.fr/wiki/codegolf/archismall/) and dump it as a runnable `out,ff8` file. (note : this program only works on certain early Acorn HW)

 Build with `make armflite`, see `Makefile` and `riscos` directory.